-Enterprise Security Architect - IT-Online
+ENTERPRISE SECURITY ARCHITECT - IT-Online

 - Maintain system documentation and configuration data for regulatory and audit purposes.

-Assist in the management and optimisation of Security Operations Centre for detection, prevention protection and response
+- Assist in the management and optimisation of Security Operations Centre for detection, prevention protection and response on cyberattacks.

 Desired Skills: